 Yes, Admiral Markets has Negative Balance Protection.
-It's especially offered when the industry volatility keeps customers from letting their account go into the red.
-In a situation like this, Admiral Markets provides the ability to reset a customers account balance to zero.
+It is especially offered when the industry volatility prevents customers from letting their account go into the red.
+In such a scenario, Admiral Markets offers the ability to reset a customers account balance to zero.

-You should go through the important conditions on Admiral Markets's website to comprehend their policies better.
+You should go through the important conditions on Admiral Markets's site to understand their policies.

-Does Admiral Markets offer guaranteed stop loss?Admiral Markets unfortunately, does not provide guaranteed stop loss.
-Admiral Markets provides an opportunity to its dealers to close their trades in their specified price.
+Does Admiral Markets offer guaranteed stop loss?Admiral Markets unfortunately, doesn't offer guaranteed stop loss.
+Admiral Markets gives an opportunity to its traders to close their trade in their specified price.
 Apart from that, Admiral Markets doesn't offer guaranteed stop loss.

-Does Admiral Markets allow scalping?Yes, Admiral Markets do permit scalping.
-Several traders throughout the world select Admiral Markets for their services that are trading.
-They offer trading on MT4, MT5, Mac, Web Trader, Tablet & Mobile apps which let this.
+Does Admiral Markets allow scalping?Yes, Admiral Markets do allow scalping.
+Many traders throughout the world choose Admiral Markets for their scalping services.
+They offer trading on MT4, MT5, Mac, Web Trader, Tablet & Mobile apps which allow this.